 A portion of the procurement work is expected to take place in Turkey, but to what extent – e.g. assembly or local manufacturing – is not yet known.

-The MFI-395 is a vastly upgraded and locally manufactured variant of the MFI-17 Mushshak, which was a locally assembled version of the Saab Supporter, which Pakistan had procured from Sweden in the 1980s.
+The Super Mushshak is an upgraded and locally manufactured variant of the MFI-17 Mushshak, which was a locally assembled version of the Saab Supporter, which Pakistan had procured from Sweden in the 1980s.

 Saab had stopped manufacturing the MFI-17 Supporter (and its predecessor the MFI-15 Safari), but PAC continued to work on the platform independently.
-In 1995, PAC had begun development work of the MFI-395 by seeking an uprated turboprop engine, a new flight control system, and other new components.
+In 1995, PAC had begun development work of the Super Mushshak by seeking an uprated turboprop engine, a new flight control system, and other new components.